ondercsn/pbXml/README.md

 An XML based Asterisk API Service written in C++

-You needn't to know Asterisk commands, API commands, dialplans etc. Any development platform (.Net, Php, Python, Delphi and many more) which supports tcp/ip socket connections, can be integrated to Asterisk just using XML command.
+You needn't to know Asterisk commands, API commands, dialplans etc. Any development platform (.Net, Php, Python, Delphi and many more) which supports tcp/ip socket connections, can be integrated to Asterisk just using XML directives.

 You can originate, hangup a call, redirect, conference etc. with a simple xml format and receive action result.
 Get Channel, SIP informations, system status, voice record path and more...